-The University of Vermont College of Medicine and its main on-campus tertiary care teaching hospital, Fletcher Allen Health Care, offers a 3-year program designed to prepare physicians for successful ABIM board certification in both Hematology and Medical Oncology and for careers in academic and clinical practice.
+The University of Vermont College of Medicine and its main on-campus tertiary care teaching hospital, The University of Vermont Medical Center, offers a 3-year program designed to prepare physicians for successful ABIM board certification in both Hematology and Medical Oncology and for careers in academic and clinical practice.

 Our ACGME-accredited program began in 1975 and has since produced nearly 50 board-certified Medical Oncologists and Hematologists.
 The current program consists of 6 fellows, 2 per year, and 15 faculty members.